MattPahuta/bento-grid/README.md

 ## Acknowledgments

-I learned more about CSS from Kevin Powell than from almost any other source combined.
-I'm so grateful for his thoughtfully produced content and course.
+I've probably learned more about CSS from Kevin Powell than from every other source combined.
+I'm so grateful for his thoughtfully produced content and courses.